-The output of the ED task is the concatenation of the event trigger texts predicted for the queried event type separated by a special token ``\textsc{[sep]}'', following the prefix ``Event trigger is''.
-When there are no valid triggers for the queried event type (which are considered to be negative samples), a special placeholder token is generated (\ie ``Event trigger is $<$trigger$>$'').
-The balance between positive and negative samples is a hyperparameter that may be tuned for a better precision-recall trade-off.
-To obtain the final predictions for a given passage, we decode the output sequence and obtain a list of pairs \textsc{(event type, trigger)}.
-We then evaluate the correctness of the predicted triggers and their respective types.
-We consider an event trigger to be correctly identified if it's extracted by any query and to be correctly classified if the queried event type matches the ground truth event type.
-Compared with existing works that do $n_{event\_type}$ to 1 classification, our design retains the flexibility to capture that triggers can represent multiple events with different types. \paragraph{Event Argument Extraction (EAE).} The EAE module extracts event arguments from queries consisting of the input passage, a given role type, and a pair consisting of an event trigger and its event type.
-We perform $n_{arg\_roles}^{event\_type}$ queries to extract arguments corresponding to each potential argument role where $n_{arg\_roles}^{event\_type}$ is the number of unique argument roles for an certain event type.
-The input sequence contains \textit{passage}, \textit{event type name}, and \textit{event type description} segments as defined in the ED module in addition to: \begin{itemize}[leftmargin=*] \itemsep-0.2em \item \textit{Trigger marker}: the trigger text is wrapped by special tokens ``$<$trigger$>$'' and ``$<$/trigger$>$'' to explicitly provide the position information of the trigger \item \textit{Event trigger phrase}: a short sentence indicating the event trigger, such as ``Event trigger is thrombus'' \item \textit{Argument role name}: a short sentence describing the name of the queried argument role with a prefix, such as ``Argument role is Biological\_structure'' \item \textit{Argument role description}: a brief definition of the role \end{itemize}

-The expected output of the decoder begins with a reiteration of the querying argument role (\eg ``Biological\_structure is'') followed by the concatenated predicted argument texts or a placeholder (``$<$argument$>$'') if there is no valid predictions. we then decode and evaluate the generated output according to the same rules outlined in ED.
+\mypar{Event Argument Extraction (EAE).} The EAE module extracts event arguments from queries consisting of the input passage, a given role type, and a pair consisting of an event trigger and its event type.
+We perform $n_{arg\_roles}^{event\_type}$ queries to extract arguments corresponding to each potential argument role where $n_{arg\_roles}^{event\_type}$ is the number of unique argument roles for a certain event type.
+The input sequence contains \textit{passage}, \textit{event type name}, and \textit{event type description} segments in addition to: \begin{itemize}[leftmargin=*] \itemsep-0.4em \item \textit{Trigger markers} which are special tokens (\ie ``$<$trigger$>$'' and ``$<$/trigger$>$'') to wrap trigger text to explicitly provide the trigger position \item \textit{Trigger phrase} such as ``Event trigger is plaque'' \item \textit{Argument role name} for the queried argument role, such as ``Argument role is Severity'' \item \textit{Argument role description} \end{itemize} The expected output begins with a reiteration \cite{ma-etal-2023-parameter} of the querying argument role (\eg ``Severity is'') followed by the concatenated predicted argument texts or a placeholder (``$<$argument$>$'') if there are no valid predictions.